queilawithaQ/documentation/_general/about/vm-and-infrastructure.md

 ## Build Machines

-### Codeship Basic
+### CodeShip Basic

-Codeship Basic runs [Ubuntu 18.04 (Bionic)](https://help.ubuntu.com/18.04/serverguide/index.html) on all build machines.
+CodeShip Basic runs [Ubuntu 18.04 (Bionic)](https://help.ubuntu.com/18.04/serverguide/index.html) on all build machines.
 To virtualize the build machines [Linux Containers (LXC)](https://linuxcontainers.org) are used.
 All Basic build machines run on AWS us-east-1.
 Basic is multi tenant meaning there are many Linux Containers running on a single AWS instance at a time.

 **Every build is provisioned with a new LXC instance.** Changes done to the filesystem during the build are stored on a temporary filesystem in memory so your code never touches a harddrive and is completely removed as soon as the build ends.

-### Codeship Pro
+### CodeShip Pro

-All Codeship Pro builds run on dedicated, single tenant build machines, on individual AWS EC2 instances, in the us-east-1 region.
+All CodeShip Pro builds run on dedicated, single tenant build machines, on individual AWS EC2 instances, in the us-east-1 region.
 On Pro, builds run on infrastructure equipped with version {{ site.data.docker.version }} of Docker.

-The Codeship Pro build environment is configurable depending on plan and available in the following configurations:
+The CodeShip Pro build environment is configurable depending on plan and available in the following configurations:

 * **Small**: 2 CPUs, 3.75gb RAM
 * **Medium**: 4 CPUs, 7.5gb RAM